gee-community/geemap/docs/installation.md

     conda install geemap -c conda-forge
 ```

 The geemap package has an optional dependency - [geopandas](https://geopandas.org/), which can be challenging to install on some computers, especially Windows.
 It is highly recommended that you create a fresh conda environment to install geopandas and geemap.
-Follow the commands below to set up a conda env and isntall geopandas, xarray_leaflet, and leafmap.
+Follow the commands below to set up a conda env and install geopandas, xarray_leaflet, and leafmap.

 ```bash
     conda create -n gee python=3.8